What is domestic abuse?

 Having a safety plan

 The most important step you can take to protect yourself and your children from abuse is to build a safety plan.
-Since you know your abuser’s actions and behaviours, you can use this knowledge to build a plan.
+Because you know your abuser’s actions and behaviours, you can use this knowledge to build a plan.
 In an emergency, always call the police on 999.

-Remember you are not responsible for your partner’s violence and abuse – only they are and only they can stop it.
+Remember you are not responsible for your partner’s violence and abuse.
+Only they are and only they can stop it.
 But there are things you can do to increase your own safety and that of your children.
 For example, there may be a pattern to the violence which may enable you to plan ahead to increase your safety.

 Women’s Aid The Survivor’s Handbook > is available in print, audio and different languages.